L3MON4D3/LuaSnip/DOC.md

 generating docstrings (in fact, it won't even be a table).
-Since docstrings have to be generated without any runtime-information, we just have to provide dummy-data in `env`, which will be some kind of string related to the name of the env-variable.
+Since docstrings have to be generated without any runtime-information, we just have to provide dummy-data in `env`, which will be some kind of string related to the name of the environment variable.
 Since the structure of `LS_TSDATA` obviously does not fit that model, we can't really handle it in a nice way (at least yet).
 So, for now, best include a check like `local static_evaluation = type(env.LS_TSDATA) == "string"`, and behave